-This Bushfire Management Plan (BMP) has been prepared to support a proposed 81 lot subdivision at Lot 9046 Santorini Promenade, Alkimos which includes residential, group housing, business zone and service industrial lots.
-This BMP addresses the requirements of WAPC 151352 approval.
-The lots are exposed to bushfire attack in the north-west corner due to permanent woodland vegetation, along the north-east and eastern interfaces which are dominated by woodland and some grassland vegetation.
+This Bushfire Management Plan (BMP) has been prepared to support a proposed subdivision at Lot 9051 Marmion Ave, Alkimos which includes 126 residential lots and a business zone.
+The lots are exposed to bushfire attack in the north and west due to the presence of Class D Scrub vegetation.
 The area is reticulated and there is good vehicular access.